datagovuk/guidance/organogram-data.md

 Follow these steps to find and solve the fault:

-* If the '(final data) junior-staff' sheet has "Invalid cell (Excel 2011+)" in cell L1 then this is causing problems.
-This is the case for spreadsheet templates issued 5/5/16 - 10/5/16.
+* If the '(final data) junior-staff' sheet has "Invalid cell (Excel 2011+)" in cell L1 then this will be causing the problems.
+This is the case for the spreadsheet template issued on 10/5/16 - "Blank-Organogram-Template_20160510.xls".
 [Contact us](http://data.gov.uk/contact) to get this column removed, or to get the latest template, into which you can [copy and paste your data in](#q-how-do-i-copy-and-paste-my-spreadsheet-data-onto-a-new-template-spreadsheet).
 * If your spreadsheet template was from approximately 2010 then it is too old.
 [Contact us](http://data.gov.uk/contact) to get the latest template and [copy and paste your data into it](#q-how-do-i-copy-and-paste-my-spreadsheet-data-onto-a-new-template-spreadsheet).
 * Check that the key sheets are still called "(final data) senior-staff" and "(final data) junior-staff".
 Check that on sheet "(final data) junior-staff" there is still the validation block is still in column X in rows 1 to 6.
 If you can't fix any problems, [contact us](http://data.gov.uk/contact) to get the latest template and [copy and paste your data into it](#q-how-do-i-copy-and-paste-my-spreadsheet-data-onto-a-new-template-spreadsheet).